cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

     // admin is the account address of the group admin. string admin = 3;

-    // metadata is any arbitrary metadata to attached to the group account. bytes metadata = 4;
+    // metadata is any arbitrary metadata of this group account. bytes metadata = 4;

     // version is used to track changes to a group's GroupAccountInfo structure that